1999 Russian legislative election: Electoral system

-According to the 1993 electoral law, 225 members of the house were allocated proportionally, using statewide party lists, while other 225 members were elected in single-member constituencies, using first past the post system.
+According to the 1993 electoral law, 225 members of the house were allocated proportionally, using nationwide party lists, via the Hare method with a 5% threshold, while the other 225 members were elected in single-member constituencies, using first past the post system.

 To secure a place on the ballot, parties had to have registered with the Russian Ministry of Justice one year before the election (instead of six months in previous elections).
-As an alternative to gathering 200,000 signatures, they had the option of paying a deposit of just over two million roubles, returnable if the party won at least 3.0 percent of the list vote.
-In order to increase proportionality, the law provided that if parties reaching the five per cent threshold got in total 50 per cent or less of the vote, parties with at least 3.0 per cent of the vote would also win seats by declining numbers of votes up to the point at which the total share of vote exceeded 50 per cent.
-However, if after this procedure the parties winning seats still had less than 50 per cent of the vote, the election was to be deemed invalid.
+As an alternative to gathering 200,000 signatures, they had the option of paying a deposit of just over two million rubles, returnable if the party won at least 3% of the list vote.
+In order to increase proportionality, the law provided that if parties reaching the five per cent threshold got in total 50% or less of the vote, parties with at least 3% of the vote would also win seats by declining numbers of votes up to the point at which the total share of vote exceeded 50%.
+However, if after this procedure the parties winning seats still had less than 50% of the vote, the election was to be deemed invalid.
 In the single-member district ballots, if votes cast against all exceeded the votes of each candidate, a repeat election had to be held within four months.
 As a result, repeat elections had to be held in eight districts.
-Finally, as an alternative to gathering signatures in support of their nomination, single-member district candidates were also given the option of paying a deposit of 83,490 roubles, returnable if they won at least 5.0 percent of the district vote.
+Finally, as an alternative to gathering signatures in support of their nomination, single-member district candidates were also given the option of paying a deposit of 83,490 rubles, returnable if they won at least 5% of the district vote.